 This is perhaps the reason why interracial marriages were illegal in the United States up until 1967, and even later in some states.
 The existence of the biracial identity is a threat.
 Not just to white communities, but to Communities of Color, too.
 Many Indian Instagram influencer dissuade romantic relationships outside of the South Asian community.
 They do this because they believe that it is erasure of People of Color.
 But the existence of biracial people is not erasure of anything.
 It is the birth of a new identity.
 These pleads to remove mixed race people from Spaces of Color are dangerous and threaten our existence.

-There is a specific type of racism that multiracial families and children are subject to that monoracial families do not always experience.
+There is a specific type of racism that multiracial families and children are subjected to.
 It begins with the dissuasion to marry, and then moves to the breaking up of the multiracial family, and then — what next?
 When the existence of biracial people cannot be stopped, what happens?
 Violence against biracial people for their mixed identities goes largely ignored.

 This is a piece I created that is close to my heart.
 The Garden of Eden has always been a source of deep spiritual meaning for me.